 - Automatic content detection and translation

-- It offers a free word count tool to estimate how many translations credits you need.
+- It offers a free word count tool to estimate your needed translation credits.

-- The first layer of machine translation from providers such as Microsoft, DeepL, Google, and Yandex.
+- The first layer of machine translation is from providers such as Microsoft, DeepL, Google, and Yandex.

 - Visual translations editor for manual amendments – allows you to see how the translated pages will look.

 - Hire professional translators directly from within Weglot.

 - Multilingual glossary for storing terms, brands, and product names to keep translations consistent.

 - Auto-redirect visitors to display your pages in the visitor’s language based on their browser settings.